 This leads to incident analysis which is to make sure whether an event is an incident is serious enough to disturb the confidentiality, integrity, and availability (CIA) of an information system.

-This not just helps in setting up a prioritized order of handling incidents incidents but also helps in understanding them to take care of the affected systems.
+This not just helps in setting up a prioritized order of handling incidents but also helps in understanding them to take care of the affected systems.

-Step 3 – Containment, Eradication, and Recovery
+NIST IR Step #3 - Containment, Eradication, and Recovery

 By this stage, we have fair idea about identification and prioritization of incident.

 So, next step is to get into ‘Containment’ which is about to keep the incident under control or within limits from doing any damage.

 This becomes a crucial reality in understanding level of level of severity of the incident to cause any damage.
 Identification of attacker’s host and the IP address not just help in getting the crucial information about threat actor but also finding the application, in an information network, he trying to get into.